Skip to main content

 Summary Administration typically takes 3-6 months.
 Formal Administration takes 6-12+ months depending on estate complexity, creditor claims, and court backlog.

-Need Help Determining Which Probate Type Applies?
+Need Help Determining Which Option Applies?

 Take Free Assessment